The Evolution of Digital identity

 Table 3: SSI Principles

 SSI focuses on the individual who should have full identity ownership and manages it accordingly.
-Not surprisingly, the key SSI categories are related to the overall governance of personal identities where the individual is in complete control and does not depend on others to do so.
+Not surprisingly, the key SSI categories are related to the overall governance of personal identities.
+The individual is in complete control and does not depend on others to do so.

 All of the above provide sufficient material to build a framework that explores how BCT could play a role in addressing the core issues faced by IAM.